Twnel/AndroidDeepLink/README.md

 or if you are using eclipse download the .jar and copy to the "libs" folder http://search.maven.org/#browse%7C1700048106

-2) Copy TwnelUtils.java to your project and call navigateToChat method in TwnelUtils.java from your activity or fragment
+2) Copy TwnelUtils.java to your project and call navigateToChat method from your activity or fragment

 ```java